Varicose Vein Treatments

 Large twisted veins in the legs and pelvis are known as varicose veins.
-At Vascular Specialists of Central Florida, we offer several varicose vein treatments for Orlando and the Central Florida areas.
+At Vascular Specialists of Central Florida, our varicose vein specialists offer several varicose vein treatments for Orlando and the Central Florida areas.

 Normal veins contain valves that enable blood to return from the legs to the heart.
 Varicose veins have damaged valves, and the blood is pulled backwards to the leg by gravity when standing.
 The veins then swell and enlarge.
 Besides the cosmetic effects, legs can become heavy and painful.
 The leg may become discolored or swollen.
 Sometimes, this can lead to more serious medical problems.